RisinT96/course/doc/args.md

 ---

-The reverse operation - pass a sequence as the arguments:
+The reverse operation - pass a sequence's elements as separate arguments:

 	!python
 	>>> f(*(1,2,3))